Ever tried to produce a good cup from stale coffee beans or ground ?

 Our state-of-the-art roasting facility is being constantly upgraded with the most recent addition in June 2020.

 We run three(3) simultaneous packaging lines with a capability to pack close to 420 kgs of coffee per hour using 1kg gusset bags.
-500g and 250g bags are subject to discussion given most require some form of manual task.
+500g and 250g bags are subject to discussion given most require some form of manual task where zip locks are involved.

 For our automatic packaging system that uses pre-made bags, there are specific quality requirements for the construction of the bags as some bags may cause problems during fill and seal operation.